 We also have a range of specialist equipment such as BioPACS for physiological measurements, GENEActive actigraphy devices for sleep and activity monitoring, access to a wide range of standard software used for conducting psychological research (e.g. Matlab, Qualtrics, EPrime, SPSS), together with support for work using other platforms (e.g. PsychoPy, R) and a well stocked psychometric test library with a range of cognitive, educational and developmental test batteries as well as aptitude, ability and personality tests.

 Psychology specialist labs

 The remodelled EEG and Neurostimulation lab includes a sound-proof, shielded testing booth and is equipped with a 64 channel Biosemi EEG system and a NeuroConn Transcranial Electrical Stimulator.
 The set-up facilitates a wide range of cognitive neuroscience research.
 For instance, recent work has explored brain responses to email alerts as a function of work-life balance, the relationship between neural inhibitory processing, thought suppression, Obsessive Compulsive Disorder and anxiety, auditory hallucinations, and musical preference.

 Social Interaction Suite

 The Social Interaction Suite includes a room with a multicamera recording system and a large central screen for displaying stimuli to groups, plus an adjacent control room.
 The suite facilitates a wide range of research that uses approaches such as focus groups or interviews and can be adapted to have large open areas for group interaction.
-Examples of the kind of research that this lab can be used for include interviewing in investigative psychology (find out more here and here), consumer psychology research and qualitative organisational psychology research on leadership.
+Examples of the kind of research that this lab can be used for include interviewing in investigative psychology and qualitative organisational psychology research on leadership.